You were not buried

 *Church and community, where roots intertwine and grow stronger together.

-Women who rise early understand this.
-Elevation without depth leads to collapse.
+Women who rise understand this.
+They can look back at their rooting season with gratitude because they realise that elevation without depth leads to collapse.
 Visibility without roots leads to burnout.
 Beauty without grounding fades quickly.
-But a woman rooted in Christ does not fear the dark.
+A woman rooted in Christ does not fear the dark.
+She grows despite it.
 She knows it is temporary.
+She knows it’s essential.
 She trusts the process because she trusts the Gardener.

 Then when spring comes, she does not struggle to bloom.
 She rises naturally, supported by the work already done below the surface.